DNA shows how malaria turned deadly

 Malaria genetics: study shows how disease became deadly

-The secrets of how malaria became a deadly human-killer have been revealed by a genetic study.
+The secrets of how malaria became a human-killer have been revealed by a genetic study.

 The work, led by researchers from Wellcome Sanger Institute in Cambridge, compared seven types of malaria - tracing the parasite's family tree.